Inheritance tax and the EIS: what you need to know as an investor

 What is Inheritance Tax?

 IHT is paid on a person's estate after they die.
-An estate consists of their overall wealth and possessions including their property, assets, vehicles, belongings and any other wealth they may have accumulated over the years.
-For the current tax year the IHT rate is 40%, paid on everything over £325,000 - the personal estate tax-free threshold.
+An estate consists of an individual's overall wealth and possessions including their property, assets, vehicles, belongings and any other wealth they may have accumulated over the years.

 Planning for IHT

-Properties.
-Family heirlooms.
-Cash.
-They're just three examples of items often included in wills to be passed on to living relatives.
+Properties, family heirlooms and cash are just three examples of items often included in wills to be passed on to living relatives, but as mentioned, these are all liable to be taxed 40% should they surpass the nil-rate band.

-However, when you consider the average house price in the UK is in excess of £225,000, add into this cash, life insurance policies and any other assets (think cars, jewellery, etc) and you could easily exceed the £325,000 bracket.
+However, when you consider the average house price in the UK is in excess of £275,000, and add into this cash, life insurance policies and any other assets (from cars to art to properties), it's easy to see how this threshold could be exceeded, especially in the case of high net worth individuals.

 It's for this reason why planning for IHT is so important - and investments that are IHT-exempt that can be passed to family can be a key part of this.

-The Enterprise Investment Scheme (EIS) is one way in which an estate can be protected from IHT and grandparents or parents can share their wealth in a penalty free way with the loved ones they leave behind.
+The Enterprise Investment Scheme is one way in which an estate can be protected from IHT, and grandparents, parents and acquaintances can share their wealth in a penalty-free way with beneficiaries.

 How can EIS assist with IHT?

-EIS investing can be ideal for investors in later life who have a large estate that requires IHT exemption relatively quickly.
+EIS investing can be ideal for investors planning for later life who have a large estate that requires IHT exemption relatively quickly.
 There are three key reasons for this:

-- You can invest up to £2,000,000 per year in EIS (the new legislation doubled the limit for knowledge intensive companies)
+- You can invest up to £1 million per year in EIS (rising to £2 million should all investment over the original limit be invested into knowledge intensive companies [KICs])

-- Your EIS investments achieve IHT exemption after only two years, much shorter than the seven years required by some other asset classes
+- Your EIS investments achieve IHT exemption after only two years, much shorter than the seven years required by gifts, trusts, and some other asset classes

 - You retain control of your investments throughout your remaining life as opposed to having to place them under the immediate control of your beneficiaries

-In addition to these IHT incentives, as mentioned in our previous blog posts, there are several other tax benefits an investor can take advantage of when investing in an EIS eligible company.
+In addition to such IHT incentives, there are several other tax advantages an investor can benefit from when investing in an EIS eligible company that can further the value of this tax efficient route.

 For instance, the investor could also benefit from: